prevwong/reka.js/packages/core/README.md

 Whenever there's a change made to the State (eg: adding a new child to a parent template), Reka efficiently recomputes the updated `View`.

-The `View` is a simple serialisable JSON structure So regardless of what UI framework you're working with to build your page builder, whether it's React, Vue or Svelte - building a renderer for Reka simply means taking this JSOn structure and rendering it in your preferred UI framework.
+The `View` is a simple serialisable JSON structure.
+So regardless of what UI framework you're working with to build your page builder, whether it's React, Vue or Svelte - building a renderer for Reka simply means taking this JSON structure and rendering it in your preferred UI framework.

 ### Extensible State :hammer: